Book Prizes and Awards

 Feminist Formations and NWSA Paper Award

-NWSA is proud to announce a new award, in collaboration with Feminist Formations (formerly the NWSA Journal).
-The Feminist Formations - NWSA Scholarly and Creative Work Competition will open Spring 2024!
+NWSA is proud to collaborate with Feminist Formations (formerly the NWSA Journal).

 The Feminist Formations - National Women’s Studies Association annual competition will select one winner whose work will be published in Feminist Formations and who will also receive $500.
 The competition is open to scholars at all ranks, including independent scholars and artists.
 Multiple modes of knowledge production will be considered, including, but not limited to traditional scholarly articles, essays, poetry, and visual imagery.
-We are particularly interested in work that contributes to Black, Indigenous, and women of color feminisms; trans feminist studies; critical disability studies; and transnational feminisms.
+We are particularly interested in work that contributes to Black, Indigenous, and Women of Color feminisms; trans feminist studies; critical disability studies; and transnational feminisms.
 We also seek work that contributes to the journal’s mission to support “robust interdisciplinary, intersectional, and transnational feminist scholarship that can inspire incisive and politically meaningful analyses and action.”

-Note: We do not accept submissions of work that has been previously published or is being reviewed by another journal.
+Note: We do not accept submissions of work that have been previously published or is being reviewed by another journal.
 Feminist Formations is published three times a year by the Johns Hopkins University Press, and is currently housed in the Women, Gender, and Sexuality Studies Program at Oregon State University.
 For more information, visit www.feministformations.org.

-Apply Here
+Apply Now

 Gloria E. Anzaldúa Book Prize